nilesoneil/pizza-parlour/README.md

 ## Tests

-Describe:
+Describe: Pizza()

-Test:
+Test: It should return a pizza object with properties for size, and toppings.

-Code:
+Code: pizza("medium", "pepperoni")

-Expected Output:
+Expected Output: Pizza { size: medium; toppings: pepperoni; }